authzed/docs/docs/spicedb-enterprise/overview.md

 # SpiceDB Enterprise

-SpiceDB Enterprise is the Authzed product for running private clusters operated by you on your own premises.
+SpiceDB Enterprise is the AuthZed product for running private clusters operated by you on your own premises.

 - Clusters operate in your own production environment inaccessible to anyone else.
 - Your operations team takes point only escalating to experts at Authzed in case of an emergency.